 Table of Contents

-To see if QuickTime is installed and working,To see if the QuickTime browser plugin is working, visit one of these pages and try to play one of the QuickTime videos:
+To see if QuickTime is installed and working,To see if the QuickTime browser plugin is working, visit this page:

 If the QuickTime video plays, the QuickTime plugin is installed and enabled.

 To install QuickTime or to update to the latest version:

 - Go to the Apple QuickTime download webpage.

 - Download the QuickTime installer file to your computer.

 - Find the file you downloaded and double-click it to start the QuickTime installation.